DoodleScheduling/prometheus-patch-controller/README.md

 You can filter multiple onse by specifying a comma separated label select: `labelSelector: label=value,label2=value`.

 ### Interval
 Defines in what interval the rule is evaluated.
-This is required.

 ### Suspend
 The PrometheusPatchRule may be suspended setting spec.suspend to `true`.
 A suspended rule does not get reconciled, meaning no patches will be applied as long as the rule is suspended.